safkmoem3f/customer-registry/README.md

 # customer-registry

-A sucessful customer registy created by completing a course in Node.js!
+A customer registy web application hosted on Heroku created by completing a course in Node.js!